 We are a leader in the development, manufacture and sale of innovative medical devices used in infusion therapy, oncology and critical care applications.
-Our products improve patient outcomes by helping to prevent bloodstream infections and protect healthcare workers and patients from exposure to infectious diseases or hazardous drugs and monitoring continuous cardiac output of critical care patients.
-Our complete product line includes custom infusion systems, closed delivery systems for hazardous drugs, needlefree infusion connectors, catheters and cardiac monitoring systems.
+Our products improve patient outcomes by helping to prevent bloodstream infections and protect healthcare workers from exposure to needlestick injuries and hazardous drugs.
+Our critical care devices are used for monitoring continuous cardiac output, oxygen saturation and other key parameters used to diagnose and treat critical care patients.
+Our product lines include custom infusion and monitoring systems, closed systems for the preparation and delivery of hazardous drugs, needlefree infusion connectors, catheters and cardiac monitoring systems.